-"The Cross Section of Bank Value" [with Stefan Lewellen and Adi Sunderam; Review of Financial Studies, Forthcoming; Winner of the Douglas D. Evanoff Best Paper Award at the Chicago Financial Institutions Conference]
+"The Cross Section of Bank Value" [with Stefan Lewellen and Adi Sunderam; Review of Financial Studies, 2022; Winner of the Douglas D. Evanoff Best Paper Award at the Chicago Financial Institutions Conference]

 Abstract: We study the determinants of value creation within U.S. commercial banks.
 We begin by constructing two new measures of bank productivity: one focused on deposit-taking productivity and one focused on asset productivity.
 We then use these measures to evaluate the cross-section of bank value.
 Both productivity measures are strongly value-relevant, with variation in banks' deposit productivity responsible for the majority of variation in bank value.
 We also find evidence consistent with synergies between deposit-taking and lending activities: banks with high deposit productivity have high asset productivity, a relationship driven by the tendency of deposit-productive banks to hold illiquid loans.
 Our results suggest that both sides of the balance sheet contribute meaningfully to bank value creation, with the liability side playing a primary role